You are listening to the Sean Hannity Radio Show Podcast.

 We've been doing these kinds of things with Japan.

-And so uh the that's the package.
+And so that's the package.

-You know, at this point you have to try to use a package.
+You know, at this point, you have to try to use a package.

-Defensive measures for our lives, pressure by the Chinese, pressure from the rest of the international community, and in more sanctions if you can get them, and then always keep the specter that if all else fails, the United States is prepared to act alone.
+Defensive measures for our allies, pressure by the Chinese, pressure from the rest of the international community in more sanctions if you can get them.

 I would hate to think of that possibility because there's so many lives in such close proximity that the dangers are real.

-Um I think if you look at the president in his first hundred days, one of the most underreported stories of of uh uh I think a great success on his part, and I think the Iranian deal opened this opportunity up in ways nobody imagined, and that is an emerging alliance with Israel,
+I think if you look at the president in his first 100 days, one of the most underreported stories of, I think, a great success on his part, and I think the Iranian deal opened this opportunity up in ways nobody imagined, and that is an emerging alliance with Israel, the Saudis, with the Egyptians, the Jordanians, and on the other side of it, and I'm told by people that were there that meetings that were supposed to go 30 minutes with the President of China went on for five hours on two separate occasions with the President.

 The Chinese propaganda newspaper has been very clear warning North Korea about their actions.